NickRoccuzzo/Vectr/README.md

      ```bash
      python FlaskAppVectr.py
      ```

   4. **Access the Interface**:

-  Open your web browser of choice and navigate to
+Open your web browser of choice and navigate to:
      ```bash
      http://127.0.0.1:5000
      ```

-	 You will then be taken to the main page:
-	 [image will go here]